-Basis for the issuing activities are the EUR 35 billion Debt Issuance Programme ('DIP') that adheres to the European Prospectus Directive and is regularly updated, as well as the EUR 7.5 billion Commercial Paper ('CP') Programme.
+Basis for the issuing activities are the EUR 50 billion Debt Issuance Programme ('DIP') that adheres to the European Prospectus Directive and is regularly updated, as well as the EUR 7,5 billion Commercial Paper ('CP') Programme.
 Bonds are listed with the Luxembourg Stock Exchange and are traded on regulated markets.
 All issuances are fully guaranteed towards the investors by FSAG.

 Therefore, the FSNV rating by Moody's and Standard & Poor's is derived from the FSAG rating.
-Moody's assessed the risk with Prime-2 / A3 (short/long term) with a stable outlook while Standard & Poor's assessed the rating with A-2 / BBB+ (short/long term) with a stable outlook in 2021.
+Moody's assessed the risk with Prime-2 / A3 (short/long term) with a stable outlook while Standard & Poor's assessed the rating with A-2 / BBB+ (short/long term) with a stable outlook in 2022.

-Throughout 2021, FSNV raised a EUR equivalent of approx. 2 billion under the DIP (2020: EUR 1.7 billion) with multi-tranche bonds - no commercial papers issued (2020: EUR equivalent 0.5 billion).
-The proceeds were granted to Volkswagen Financial Services AG Group companies.
+Throughout 2022, FSNV raised a EUR equivalent of 2,4 billion under the DIP (2021: EUR 2 billion) with multi-tranche bonds and a total EUR equivalent of 0,5 billion under the mentioned CP programme (2021: No commercial papers were issued).
+The proceeds were granted to FSAG Group companies.

-In 2021, FSNV also redeemed bonds with a EUR equivalent of 1.5 billion (2020: EUR 0.9 billion) and CPs totalling EUR 0.03 billion (2020: EUR 0.5 billion).
-Borrowings from VW Group companies amounted to EUR 1.4 billion (2020: EUR 1.5 billion), repayments amounted to EUR 1.7 billion (2020: 0.2 billion).
+In 2022, FSNV also redeemed bonds with a EUR equivalent of 1,9 billion (2021: EUR 1,5 billion) - no CPs matured (2021: EUR 0,03 billion).
+Borrowings from VW Group companies amounted to EUR 0,8 billion (2021: EUR 1,4 billion), repayments amounted to EUR 1,3 billion (2021: EUR 1,7 billion).